Dr Melissa Glackin

 Melissa is interested in why teachers teach what they do, and how they do, within the fields of science education and environmental education particularly related to out-of-classroom teaching.
 To understand teaching behaviour her research has drawn on concepts such as teacher’s beliefs and teacher self-efficacy and she has used ideas around power as theorised by Foucault and Bernstein.

 Melissa's research is often situated within professional development contexts or in secondary school formal education contexts - in and outside school.
 For example, she conducted research on secondary science teachers participating in a two-year professional development programme focused on teaching science in school grounds.
 In parallel with this research, Melissa and colleagues have developed resources and a programme that support a teacher’s professional development outside the classroom.

 Her current research seeks to understand the current state of environmental education in secondary schools in England and in Japan.
 This research has been funded by awards from the British Academy/Leverhulme and the Japanese Promotion of Science.

 Melissa is the Director of the MA in STEM Education programme.
 Previous posts include: Science PGCE Director (2013-2016) and Biology PGCE Director (2011-2022).

 She coordinates the MA modules (30 credits):

 Melissa supervises MPhil/PhD education students.
-Current PhD students' research areas include the influence of urban children’s experiences on formal outdoor learning; the roots of climate change education; the role of gender in Forest Schools, and science teachers' beliefs and self-efficacy to use practical work.
-Several students are funded by the Rosalind Driver Studentship.
+Current PhD students' research areas include the influence of urban children’s experiences on formal outdoor learning; the roots of climate change education; the role of gender in Forest Schools, environmental education intentions and outcomes; and the role of curiosity in science education.
+Several students are funded by the Rosalind Driver Studentship and LISS Studentship.

 For further details please see Melissa's Research Staff Profile.